lighthouseitsecurity/weaponizedXSS/advanced/chainedAttacks/loginCsrfSelfXSS/README.md

     * **NOTES**:
         * ideally, self-XSS located in profile page or somewhere where user is likely to navigate to
-            * main page / home page / dashboard
+            * e.g. main page; home page; dashboard
-            * any page that gets visited often / all the time
+            * any page that gets visited all the time / often
-        * in case self-XSS page is NOT easily navigated to, use other technique(s) to make user navigate to it
+        * in case self-XSS page is NOT easily navigated to, use other technique(s) to make user navigate to it automatically
             * e.g. hunt for cookies that perform post-login redirect
-                * avoids user interaction requirement
+                * avoids additional user interaction requirement (i.e. avoids lowering of overall impact)
-                * again, for redirect cookie use specific path, to take precedence over other victim user account's cookies
+                * again, for redirect cookie use specific path, to take precedence over victim user account's one

 ## References